Warhammer 40k 11th edition guide - latest news and predictions in 2026

 YouTube Thumbnail

-So far, Games Workshop has not announced a Warhammer 40k 11th edition launch box set.
-Since 2020, Games Workshop has launched new editions of its tentpole games with a limited edition launch box set, containing two armies of brand new models, and the hardback rulebook for the game.
-These are phenomenally popular, so there is no obvious reason for GW to abandon this strategy.
+Since 2020, Games Workshop has launched each new edition of its flagship game with a limited edition launch box set, containing two full, playable armies of brand new models, plus the new hardback game rulebook.
+These are phenomenally popular, and there's no obvious reason for GW to abandon this strategy.

 New Space Marine model predictions

 The launch box sets for 40k ninth edition and tenth edition both contained new Primaris versions of old firstborn Space Marine units.
 Ninth edition had Outrider bikers, while 10th edition had Terminators and Sternguard Veterans.
+Since then, GW has filled in more gaps in the post-Primaris roster, with new plastic Assault Terminators, Scouts, Drop Pods, and numerous others - not to mention tons of new models for specific Space Marine chapters, including the triumphant new Space Wolves range.

 Who'll be the other army in the 11th edition launch box?